david-phippard/Crime_Project_SQL/README.md

 4. Top-3 incident categories
 5. Top-3 incident categories, by district
 6. Months with most/least incidents
-7. Days of the week with most/least incidents
-8. Hours of the day with most/least incidents
+7. Hours of the day with most/least incidents
-9. Resolution analysis (% prosecuted, % booked or cited, % cleared, % unresolved)
+8. Resolution analysis (% prosecuted, % booked or cited, % cleared, % unresolved)

 B) 2012-15 Crime trends over time
 1. Number of incidents by year